The Most Probable Transition Paths of Stochastic Dynamical Systems: A Sufficient and Necessary Characterization: Markovian bridges and most probable transition paths

-At this stage, the $(x_0,l,x_l)$-bridge induced by the diffusion process $X$ can be modeled by two SDEs in different forms---system (\ref{newsde}) and (\ref{sdetwobridge}).
-One significant difference between these two systems is that the former is only conditioned on initial value while the later is conditioned on initial and finial boundary values.
+which should still be understood as the original SDE \eqref{SDE} under the conditional probability $\mathbb{P}^{x_0}(\cdot| x_T =x_T)$.
+A significant difference between the bridge SDE \eqref{newsde} and the conditioned SDE \eqref{sdetwobridge} is that the former is only conditioned on initial value while the latter is conditioned on initial and terminal boundary values.

-Now, the measure $\mu_X^{x_0,x_l}$ can be characterized via its density with respect to the Brownian bridge measure $\mu_{\sigma W}^{x_0,x_l}$ corresponding to the case $\nabla U\equiv0$.
+Now, the measure $\mu_X^{x_0,x_T}$ can be characterized via its density with respect to the Brownian bridge measure $\mu_{\sigma W}^{x_0,x_T}$ corresponding to the case $\nabla U\equiv0$.
 To see this, for the unconditioned process $X$ in \eqref{SDE}, the Girsanov formula gives

 This expression contains a stochastic integral term.
 Using It\^{o}'s formula we obtain that